yguenduez/nerd-neck/readme.md

 Then go into the `nerd-neck` directory and
 `source ~/export-esp.h` (generated from `espup install`).

-To build and flash it the firmware to the device, just run `cargo run --release`.
+To build and flash the firmware to the device, just run `cargo run --release`.

 # Casing